Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type

-where $\mathcal{H}\simeq \wG(\R)/\wK_\infty$ is identified with the $\wG(\R)$-conjugacy classes of $\tilde h$.
-By a fundamental result of Shimura $Y_{\wK}$ admits a canonical model over the reflex field $M$.
-As we will see, the connected components of $Y_{\wK}$ are Picard modular surfaces, justifying the terminology.
+where $\mathcal{H}$ is identified with the $\wG(\R)$-conjugacy classes of $\tilde h$.
+By a fundamental result of Shimura, $Y_{\wK}$ admits a canonical model over the reflex field $M$.
+The connected components of $Y_{\wK}$ are Picard modular surfaces.

-For $\wG$ anisotropic, can analogously define Shimura sets which are finite and therefore will not alter the uniformity of our results in \S\ref{s:uniform}.
+For the anisotropic form $\mathrm{GU}(3)$, one can analogously define Shimura sets which are finite and therefore will not alter the uniformity of our results in \S\ref{s:uniform}.